isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2544.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+MIBC Ecommerce - MIBC E-Commerce (Optimised E-commerce solution)

 ### Support Level
-Up to 70% (80% for Retail sector)  for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+E-Commerce - Online Shop (B2C)

 ### Contact Information
-Web URL: https://mibc.sg/web-development/ <br>Contact Hotline: 63535152 <br>Contact Email: support@mibc.sg <br>
+10996

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.